lsst-ts/ts_mtdome/doc/protocols.rst

 * The various components are grouped in key, value pairs.
 * Any value may be another collection of key, value pairs.
-* For any command, the the string "command" is a key and the name of the command the value.
+* For any command, the string "command" is a key and the name of the command the value.
+  There also is the non-zero, non-negative "commandId" key with a unique, increasing value.
+  Each time any command is sent, the value of "commandId" is increased, even if the same command is repeated.
   This will be followed by a "parameters" key and the value will be the command parameters as a collection of key, value pairs.
   If a command doesn't take any parameters then the value will be empty.
   In that case, the parameters key may also be omitted.
 * Any command will immediately result in a reply.
-  The reply will always contain two key, value pairs.
+  The reply will always contain three key, value pairs.
   One key will be "response" with a numeric response code as value.
+  The second key will be "commandId" with the value copied from the command for which the response is sent.
-  The other key will be "timeout" with the timeout as numeric value.
+  The third key will be "timeout" with the timeout as a non-negative numeric value, with 0 meaning "the command is already done".
   The list of response codes and their meaning can be found here: `Software Response Codes`_.

   * If the reply is 0 (meaning OK) then it should be accompanied by a timeout value indicating how long it will take to execute the command.